RocketPy-Team/RocketPy/docs/development/testing.rst

 The motivation behind lies in the fact that it interacts and calls too many methods, being too broad to be considered an unit test.

-Please be aware that Integration tests are not solely classfied when interacting with external dependencies, but also encompass verifying the interaction between classes or too many methods at once, such as ``all_info()``.
+Please be aware that Integration tests are not solely classified when interacting with external dependencies, but also encompass verifying the interaction between classes or too many methods at once, such as ``all_info()``.

 Further clarification: Even if the test contains traits of unit tests and use dependencies which are stable, such as